Sign In / Sign Out

 When applying for a GPSA grant, I recommend the following: often, students are focused specifically on demonstrating how the conference will benefit them and what they have done to get into the conference and they discuss their research at length.
 While some discussion of their research is helpful, this matters less than other aspects of the application.
 Instead, it is important for students to demonstrate how ASU/the larger campus community will benefit from their attendance (and how, specifically, attending will help them achieve their academic/professional goals).
 They also want to spend time discussing their volunteer experience at ASU specifically (rather than in the community at large or prior to their current program), as well as how they are working to cut costs in their budget.
 It's therefore very important that if grad students want money from GPSA that they volunteer on campus in some capacity (and demonstrate the extent/nature of this volunteer experience in detail in their application).

 Talk to your advisor about how your conference plans and priorities can most strategically work with your research and writing, and with the career pathways you are building.
 Such plans might include some local conferences and/or lodging coordinated with colleagues who may be participating in the same conference.
-See the Conference tab on this webpage: https://english.asu.edu/student-life/graduate-experience/resources-for-current-grad-students/professional-development
+See this webpage for: Centers and Projects and Conferences.

 An experienced graduate student advises: